Ring of Fire (radio program): History

+The original cohost for Ring of Fire, along with Mike Papantonio, was Robert F. Kennedy Jr., when the show started on Air America Radio in 2004.
+Robert F. Kennedy Jr. continued to be one of the expanding number of hosts on Ring of Fire until the COVID-19 pandemic spread around the world in 2020, when his outspoken anti-vaccine views put him at odds with the other hosts and most listeners, leading to his departure.

 David Bender, who hosted another Air America program, Politically Direct, first appeared on the show when Air America 2.0 was launched in May 2007.
-Bender returned to the program as a full-time host after the network closed down, but announced on December 11, 2010, that he was again stepping away from the program; Seder announced on The Majority Report podcast December 17, 2010 that he would be Bender's replacement.
+Bender returned to the program as a full-time host after the network closed down, but announced on December 11, 2010, that he was again stepping away from the program; Seder announced on The Majority Report podcast December 17, 2010, that he would be Bender's replacement.

 The Ring of Fire Network

-In 2015, the show became officially known as The Ring of Fire Network, and began focusing heavily on Progressive political content.
-Numerous hosts now appear on the show, including Papantonio, Thom Hartmann, Ed Schultz, Abby Martin, Laura Flanders, Sam Seder, David Pakman, Lee Camp, and Mike Malloy.
+In 2015, the show became officially known as The Ring of Fire Network, and began focusing heavily on progressive political content.
+Numerous hosts now appear on the show, including Papantonio, Thom Hartmann, Abby Martin, Laura Flanders, Sam Seder, David Pakman, Lee Camp, and Mike Malloy.
 Many of the network's personalities are also veteran personalities for other networks, including Free Speech TV, RT and TeleSUR.
 Also in 2015, the show began a separate site called Drug Safety News for the "specific purpose of highlighting political maneuvers the pharmaceutical industry is taking to influence government decisions, and to expose the dangers and lack of effectiveness of many of the products the industry is marketing."